Written by: Greg Ellifritz

 This is a very legitimate concern.
-Home invading criminals do use ruses such as this to gain access to your house.
+Home invading criminals regularly use ruses such as this to gain access to your house.
 They will show up wearing raid jackets (which can be easily bought online), kick in your door, and hold you at gunpoint as they steal all your stuff.
 If you doubt that this occurs, do a quick internet search on the terms “fake SWAT raid robbery”.
 You’ll find dozens of news stories reporting similar tactics.
-Check this one out if you don’t believe me:

 Before I get into some specific recommendations, a little general education about warrants and warrant service is in order….